 With this goal in mind, the University of Utah’s American Dream Ideas Challenge seeks to fund the most compelling ideas to help foster access to and support for a thriving middle class in Utah.

 THE 2019 CHALLENGE

-The University of Utah, a member of the Alliance, is leading the American Dream Ideas Challenge for Utah.
-The challenge aims to find, fund, and develop policy and technology innovations from individuals or groups in Utah that have the potential to increase net income by 10 percent for 10,000 of the state’s middle-class households by 2020.
+The U’s 2019 American Dream Ideas Challenge aims to find, fund and develop policy, technology and investable innovations that have the potential to increase net income by 10 percent for 10,000 Utah households by the end of 2022.